donejs/donejs/tutorials/getstarted/getstarted.md

 ## Installing JavaScriptMVC

 Before continuing, make sure you have [installing installed JavaScriptMVC].
-Once you have installed JavaScriptMVC, continue to [creating Creating Cookbook].
+Once you have installed JavaScriptMVC, continue to [cookbook.creating Creating Cookbook].